fjarri/poetic_edda/README.rst

   fixed typo (ndash -> mdash), added missing reference to Baldrs Draumar
 * Voluspo, 42: fixed typo in comment (comma -> colon);
 * Voluspo, 4: fixed typo (diacritics);
-* Voluspo, 65: added original to stanza in comment
+* Voluspo, 65: added original to stanza in comment;
-* Hovamol: added inline stanza originals in comments for stanzas 65, 87, 102, 133
+* Hovamol: added inline stanza originals in comments for stanzas 65, 87, 102, 133;
+* Vafthruthnismol: added inline stanza originals in comments for stanzas 27, 54;
 * Added color-coding for draft mode;
 * Marking conjectures with "[]" in both original and translation (Bellows originally used "()");
 * Added Lokasenna chapter